- Hemolytic uremic syndrome (HUS) facts

 - What causes hemolytic uremic syndrome?

 - What are the signs and symptoms of hemolytic uremic syndrome?

 - What is the treatment for hemolytic uremic syndrome?

 - What is the prognosis of hemolytic uremic syndrome?

 - How can hemolytic uremic syndrome be prevented?

 Hemolytic uremic syndrome (HUS) facts

-- Hemolytic uremic syndrome (HUS) is a condition characterized by destruction of red blood cells and kidney failure.
+Hemolytic uremic syndrome (HUS) is a condition characterized by destruction of red blood cells, low platelet count, and kidney failure.

 - Symptoms of HUS include vomiting and diarrhea (often bloody), weakness, lethargy, and bruising (purpura).
-These symptoms are due to a combination of dehydration, anemia and uremia (the inability of the kidneys to clear waste products from the body).
+These symptoms are due to a combination of dehydration, anemia (due to the destruction of red blood cells and low platelet counts), and uremia (the inability of the kidneys to clear waste products from the body).

 - Diagnosis of HUS is made by a combination of history, physical exam, and abnormal blood tests.
 There is no one test that makes the diagnosis of hemolytic uremic syndrome.